0xskar/python/README.md

 Collection of my python scripts from newest to oldest

+### Weather it will rain/snow (100 days 34)

+Program checks openweather API then checks if the weather ID is less then 800 for the next 24 hours it will fire off an SMS alerting you the fact.

 ### Quizzler (100 days 34)

 Upgraded the old quiz CLI to a tkinter quiz app that uses API requests to get a series of questions.